Georgia–Ukraine relations

-Relations between the Georgian and Ukrainian people have grown from the Middle Ages.
-Since their independence from the Soviet Union, Georgia and Ukraine consider each other strategic partners and have forged close political and cultural relations.
+Since their independence from the Soviet Union, Georgia and Ukraine have forged close political and cultural relations.
 The diplomatic relations between the two nations are realized at the level of embassies and consulates.
-The current Ambassadors Extraordinary and Plenipotentiary are Ukraine's Mykola Spys and Georgia's Grigol Katamadze.
+Due to the prosecution in Georgia of Georgian/Ukrainian politician Mikheil Saakashvili and the 2022 Russian invasion of Ukraine, relations between the two countries have soured significantly.

 Early contacts

 The first significant contact between Georgian and Ukrainian people occurred during the 18th century.
 Life and creative work of a famous Georgian poet and distinguished officer Davit Guramishvili were closely bound up with Ukraine: in 1760 the poet settled down in Myrhorod, where he lived till the end of his life.
 Guramishvili's literary work was started in Georgia, but his poetic talent become fully apparent exactly in Ukraine.
 Autobiographical collected poems Davitiani (1787), the poet's most distinguished work, were created in Ukraine.
-His other poem "Joyous Spring" was full of sympathy towards peasants and had vivid Ukrainian colouring.
+His other poem "Joyous Spring" was full of sympathy towards peasants and had vivid Ukrainian coloring.
 The other noted emigrant, Prince Nikolay Tsertelev (Tsereteli, 1790–1869).
 Although Georgian by origin and Russian by education, he grew up in Ukraine and developed a deep attachments to its people, being one of the earliest enthusiasts of Ukrainian folklore and a staunch local patriot.

 The famous Ukrainian poet Lesya Ukrainka settled in Georgia in 1913 with her husband Klyment Kvitka.
 She died soon afterwards in Tbilisi.
 The poems of Ukrainka and Taras Shevchenko were translated into Georgian in 1922 (most of the poems of Shevchenko were taught in the Georgian schools before and during the Soviet period).
 Ukrainians and Georgians soon found themselves in the same political reality.
 Both countries opposed Russian domination and resisted Russification attempts by the Tsarist and later Soviet Russia.